 Financial independence retire early is not without some risks

 Are the high stock returns of the 2010s still possible or should people be more conservative in their expectations?
 Meaning that people would need to save much more into their investments to come near to their Fire number.

-Retiring early comes with many nice problems, but it’s not without its trickier questions.
+Retiring early has many nice problems, but it’s not without trickier questions.
 If you retire early, you are going to have a lot longer without an income.
 As we are all living longer and longer, it could mean you are going to be retired decades longer than you worked.
 Can your savings and investments last 40 or more years?

 Maybe the pursuit of Fire might be the wrong goal for you.
-Should you be looking more to find the career you like rather than no work at all?
+Should you look more to find the career you like rather than no work?

 Once you have Fired what will you do with yourself?
 Yep, beaches and parties will be good for a while, but then what?
-What will be the purpose of your life, and how will you now use your time?
+What will be your life’s purpose, and how will you now use your time?